 Bottleneck Guitar – another term for Slide Guitar.
 Coca-Cola bottles were often used to create a slide effect sound.

 Bottleneck Slide – another term for a slide

 BPM – Beats per minute, or tempo.

 Bracing -is the internal wooden support structure inside the body of a guitar.
 Fan bracing, originally designed by Torres, is common in classical guitars.

 Breve – is a the British term for double whole note and lasts twice as long as a whole note.
 It is written as a hollow oval, with no stems or flags, and two short vertical lines either side.
-It is rarely encountered in music these days unless time signatures of 4/2/ or 8/4 are used in which case a breve will last a whole bar.
+It is rarely encountered in guitar music these days.

 Brilliante – means to play with sparkle.